 For more information on fines and penalties imposed for employing illegal immigrants, call Real Business Rescue.
 We can provide professional guidance to help you comply with the regulations, and assist with a challenge if appropriate.
-We offer free same-day consultations, and work from Our extensive office network comprises 75 offices across the UK with a partner-led service offering immediate director advice.
+We offer free same-day consultations, and work from Our extensive office network comprises 75 offices across the UK with a partner-led service offering immediate director advice and support.

 14th June 2019